GWB2025/tma-latex-generator/README.md

    - Set up question structure (marks, parts, subparts)
    - Choose output directory
    - Click "Generate TMA Files"

+4. **Upload to Overleaf:**
+   - Create a new blank project in Overleaf
+   - Delete the default files (main.tex, etc.)
+   - Upload all files from your output directory
+   - Compile and start writing!

 ## 📖 Usage